Earth Notes: Thermal Imaging Survey: DIY vs Professional

 In February 2011 I managed to borrow a thermal camera for a few hours on a chilly evening.
 I wanted to look for cold spots inside, and hot spots outside.
 Both show that heat is escaping too fast.

-Sometimes these cameras may described as 'thermographic'.
+Sometimes these cameras are described as 'thermographic'.
 IR thermometers are effectively single-point or single-pixel versions.

 In March I hired a professional to repeat the survey to check how effective my DIY attempt was.
 (And see what else might need fixing.)
 It cost me under £200 all-in.
 I was visited on a chilly Sunday morning.